Stability of Kernel Sheaves on Del Pezzo Surfaces: Introduction

 \section{Introduction}

 Suppose $X$ is a smooth, irreducible, projective surface.
-If $\mathscr{E}$ is a slope stable, globally-generated, torsion-free sheaf on $X$ then we can define its kernel sheaf (or syzygy sheaf) as the kernel of the valuation map:
+If $\mathscr{E}$ is a globally-generated, torsion-free sheaf on $X$ then we can define its kernel sheaf (or syzygy sheaf) as the kernel of the valuation map: